OfficeDev/office-js-docs-pr/docs/powerpoint/powerpoint-add-ins.md

 ---
 title: PowerPoint add-ins
-description: 'Learn how to use PowerPoint add-ins to build engaging solutions for your users' presentations across platforms including Windows, iPad, Mac, and in a browser' ms.date: 11/07/2019 ms.topic: conceptual ms.custom: scenarios:getting-started
+description: 'Learn how to use PowerPoint add-ins to build engaging solutions for presentations across platforms including Windows, iPad, Mac, and in a browser' ms.date: 11/07/2019 ms.topic: conceptual ms.custom: scenarios:getting-started